CarinaFo/berlin_brains_2023/README.md

 0. You will need to download this directory of scripts.
 1. You will need to [download the data](https://doi.org/10.5281/zenodo.7405048).
-2. You will need to [download the extra data](https://drive.google.com/file/d/1EE_pDY-i6zkS5qiysaGw6HiG9yRLL1y1/view?usp=share_link) that we will use in some tutorials.
-3. You will need to have an up-to-date version of MNE-Python installed on your machine (you need a *full install* with all dependencies, **not** "MNE-Python with core functionalities only").
+2. You will need to have an up-to-date version of MNE-Python installed on your machine (you need a *full install* with all dependencies, **not** "MNE-Python with core functionalities only").
 See instructions at: https://mne.tools/stable/install/index.html
-4. To check your installation, please look at the (very short!) notebook [Check your installation](0-Installation_check.ipynb).
+3. To check your installation, please look at the (very short!) notebook [Check your installation](0-Installation_check.ipynb).
 See below if you need a reminder how to start it.
-5. If you are not familiar with Python, we invite you to take the time to work on these tutorials:
+4. If you are not familiar with Python, we invite you to take the time to work on these tutorials:
 [Intro to Python](intro_to_python/0a-Intro_Python.ipynb), [Intro to Numpy](intro_to_python/0b-Intro_Numpy.ipynb).

 ### Start a Jupyter notebook